apache/sedona/README.md

 ### How to use GeoSpark APIs in a self-contained Spark application (Scala and Java)

 1. Create your own Apache Spark project in Scala or Java
-2. Download GeoSpark source code or pre-compiled binary jar.
+2. Download GeoSpark source code or download [pre-compiled GeoSpark jar](https://github.com/DataSystemsLab/GeoSpark/releases) under "Release" tag.
 3. Put GeoSpark source code with your own code and compile together.
 Or add GeoSpark.jar into your local compilation dependency (GeoSpark will be added to Maven central soon).
 4. You can now use GeoSpark APIs in your Spark program!
 5. Use spark-submit to submit your compiled self-contained Spark program.